 International tuition generally includes tuition, room and board, transportation, all meals including school lunches in the school cafeteria, insurance, all course fees, the cost of many student life activities, and access to the ESL program.

 A 5,000 USD non-refundable tuition deposit ($10,000 USD for students applying from Mainland China) is due within 2 weeks of receiving your admissions decision.
 The remainder of tuition is due July 1st.

 How many “seats” does TKA have available for international students in the coming admissions season?

 This number changes from year-to-year and is not communicated publicly.
 In addition to housing capacity, the admissions committee looks at the diversity of the program and makes an effort to have a wide variety of countries of origin represented.
 As such, there are times where students from a particular recruitment region will be capped at a certain number, so as to not adversely affect the overall goals of the program.

 How many international students are there at TKA?

 TKA is proud to serve a large and diverse group of international students, who make up about 5% of the total school population each year.
-TKA has served international students from 27 different countries on 6 continents and takes care to limit the total number of international students, as well as the number of students from any one country of origin, to allow for optimal cultural integration.
+TKA has served international students from over 30 different countries on 6 continents and takes care to limit the total number of international students, as well as the number of students from any one country of origin, to allow for optimal cultural integration.